na-stewart/Free-SafeSurf/README.md

 ### Accountability Partner
 If necessary, set up an "accountability partner" account that would act as the adminstrator of your device.
-Next remove administrator privileges from other users, including your own if needed.
+Next remove administrator privileges from other users, including yourself if needed.
 The password for the account would then be disclosed to someone entrusted to provide the password/permissions only when required.

 ### SafeSurf is being detected as a virus.
 For transparency, it's important to disclose that SafeSurf may potentially be detected as a virus due it's anti-circumvention measures and because it is not yet registered with a publisher.
 To reiterate, SafeSurf is not a malicious program.
 This can be solved by making an exception for SafeSurf in your respective antivirus, <ins>make sure to do so with the directory SafeSurf is located in.</ins>